WGLab/doc-ANNOVAR/docs/user-guide/startup.md

 ![table_annovar_fullxref](../img/table_annovar_fullxref.PNG)

+Since ANNOVAR includes dbNSFP4.2a and dbNSFP4.2c now, you can try change the command above to use the latest version.
+Similarly, since ANNOVAR supports gnomAD now, you do not need to use exac03, but instead use gnomad211_exome which is the version 2.1.1.

 `table_annovar.pl` can directly support input and output of VCF files (the annotation will be written to the INFO field of the output VCF file).
 Let's try this: